 Bye Bye Pores Blush

 There are lots of colors to choose from, including berry, mauve, purple, and pale pink.
-Try Bye Bye Pores Blush in Je Ne Sais Quois, Naturally Pretty, or Carefree.
+Try Bye Bye Pores Blush in Je Ne Sais Quoi or Naturally Pretty.

-In the same way a cool-toned blush can visually minimize skin redness, a neutral or cool lipstick can create a more balanced-looking tone.
+In the same way a cool-toned blush can visually minimize skin redness, a neutral or cool lipstick or lip gloss can create a more balanced-looking tone.
 Think blue-toned red lipsticks (a classic all year round!), a splashy burst of fuchsia, rich plum, or a natural rose.
-Pillow Lips Lipstick in Stellar (True Red), Wistful (Dusty Rose), Gaze (Magenta Plum), and 11:11 (Bright Fuchsia) are all winners.
+Pillow Lips Solid Serum Lip Gloss in Like a Dream (Red Plum), Gaze (Magenta Plum), and 11:11 (Bright Fuchsia) are all winners.
+Also try Confidence in a Serum Lip Gloss in Self Determined (Soft Cool Mauve).

 Now that you’ve learned how to cover redness on your face, check out our guide on concealing hyperpigmentation.

-*Source: The NPD Group/U.S. Prestige Beauty Total Measured Market, Makeup Product Sales, January-December 2021.
+*Source: The NPD Group/US Prestige Beauty Total Measured Market, Makeup Product Sales, January- December 2022.